 Due to security concerns, most of the commands you'll need to perform this laboratory have been removed from the servers in Soda Hall.
 Thankfully, the OCF provides access to all the commands you need.
-Part of homework #1 was to create an OCF account, so we will be using your OCF account to perform this lab.
+Part of Homework #1 was to create an OCF account, so we will be using your OCF account to perform this lab.

-In an email to cardi+decal@ocf.berkeley.edu and jchu+decal@ocf.berkeley.edu, provide your full name, inst login (cs198-XX), your email address, and the answers to the following questions.
-If there is no specific information being asked, please include any information or output that you think will show your understanding of the material (text only).
-Type the answers out into the body of the email; no attachments are necessary.
+At the top of each submission, please provide the assignment name, your full name, inst login (cs198-XX), and your email address.
+Answer the following questions below.
+If no specific information is being asked, include any output or answers that you think would help show us that you understand the material (text only).
+Turn in your paper submission at the start of class next week.

-NOTE It is advisable that you first compose your lab submission in some text editor (this would be a good time to practice a text editor, like nano, vim, or emacs) and then copy and paste the final version into an email.

-NOTE There are a few questions marked EXTRA; these are optional, but for those so inclined, may present new and perhaps more interesting material.
+- NOTE It is advisable that you first compose your lab submission in some text editor (this would be a good time to practice a text editor, like nano, vim, or emacs) and then print using the lpr command. - NOTE There are a few questions marked EXTRA; these are optional, but for those so inclined, may present new and perhaps more interesting material.
 Most of these are not covered in the lecture notes in great detail and require some research using other resources (the facilitators being one of them!).